oslo-project/crypto/docs/pages/reference/ecdsa/index.md

 Implements ECDSA over prime fields as specified in [NIST FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final) and [SEC 1](https://www.secg.org/sec1-v2.pdf).
 Binary fields are not supported.
 It also includes APIs for working with X.509/PKIX formats.
 All curves defined in [SEC 2](https://www.secg.org/sec2-v2.pdf) are provided out of the box.

-While efforts have been made, **implementations are not fully constant-time.** As such, only APIs for verifying signatures and parsing data are provided.
-Performance is comparable to any pure-JS implementations but slower than native APIs.
+**Implementations are not fully constant-time.** As such, only APIs for verifying signatures and parsing data are provided.

 ## Functions